Border cells move out of the epithelium

 Steroid hormone control of timing

 Border cells are specified significantly before they begin to migrate.
 As is the case for humans, steroid hormones in insects are responsible for coordinating developmental events over time, and it has been shown that a steroid hormone signal gives the border cells a cue to go now.
 There is only one steroid hormone in flies, called ecdysone.
 Like other hormones, ecdysone binds to a receptor, which translocates to the nucleus to initiate a cascade of transcription.
 Ecdysone receptor acts in a complex with several required co-factors including Ultraspiracle, the fly homolog to human RXR, and Taiman, which shares homology with the breast cancer oncogene amplified in breast cancer 1 (AIB1/SRC-3).
 All of these genes are required for border cell migration (Bai, 2000).
-We are very interested in the downstream signals that instruct border cells to “go” and have completed microarray experiments to identify target genes.
-Loss of function and gain of function studies are underway to identify critical targets and to determine which genes are required for cell migration.
+We are very interested in the downstream signals that instruct border cells to “go”.
+Our recent work suggests this one steroid hormone orchestrates cell polarity, motility, and cell adhesion (Bhattacharya and Starz-Gaiano, 2024).
+Loss of function and gain of function studies are underway to understands critical target genes better.
 Required genes may likely play a role in breast and ovarian cancer metastases.

 References: